cah-john-ryan/expo-go-real-time-chat/session-10-presentation-adjustments.md

 git commit -m "session-10-presentation-adjustments done"
 ```

+12. Submit a message in the chat stating that you have completed this session.

 ### SESSION COMPLETE

 Up next -> [Session 11 - Add the ability to embed links for other applications and email addresses in messages](session-11-messages-with-links.md)